developer-zebra/developer-zebra-site/src/emdk-for-android/5-0/api/notification/Notification-Beep/index.md

 Beeping time in milliseconds.
 Default value assigned is 0.
  The supported values are 0ms to 2550ms.
-Behavior is undefined for any other value
+Behavior is undefined for any other value The RS6000 beeper will assume the end of sequence when an entry of 0 time is set.

 **Type:**